 - Multiple star systems where the stars were too close together (stable planetary orbits seem impossible)

-- M class red dwarfs (potential planets would be tidally locked)
+- M class red dwarfs (potential planets would be tidally locked, Fish and others assume this would prevent complex life arising, but this is not universally agreed)

-After this sifting process, Fish was left with 46 stars.
-Using data from the 1969 edition of the Gliese Catalog of Nearby Stars, for nearly five years Fish painstakingly constructed several three-dimensional models of the Sun’s neighbourhood from wire and beads.
+After this sifting process (which would have eliminated about 90% of the stars in the 50 light year radius), Fish was left with 46 stars.
+Using data from the 1969 edition of the Gliese Catalog of Nearby Stars, for nearly five years Fish painstakingly constructed several three-dimensional models of the Sun’s stellar neighbourhood from wire and beads.
 She viewed these from every possible angle, hoping to find a pattern matching the Hill map, a long and very difficult process.
 It is impossible to criticise the effort Fish made.
 Eventually she found almost a perfect match!
 It seemed that the map drawn by Betty Hill accurately depicted the stars near our own.
-All the stars lay roughly on the same plane and the aliens apparently came from the Zeta Reticuli system.
+All the stars lay roughly on the same plane and the aliens apparently came from the Zeta Reticulum system.
 The view point was from slightly above the star Zeta 2 Reticuli.

 Remember it was drawn from memory, so any correlation with the real stars is almost certainly the result of chance; the idea that this correlation can be tested and found to be accurate to so-many thousand decimal places is fantasy.
-I have never understood why it has ever been taken seriously, being based what seem to me several big assumptions.
+I have never understood why it has ever been taken seriously, being based on what seem to me several big assumptions.
+For the map to be real, we have to accept the following:

 - Hypnosis is a real mental state which enables ‘lost’ memories to be recovered (to me it appear a kind of roleplaying game played by the subject and hypnotist).

 - A hypnotised individual has perfect memory recall of what they have seen.
-(Note, for example, that Barney and Betty’s accounts under hypnosis disagreed in detail, especially in their descriptions of the aliens.
-Betty said they were hairless and wore grey or blue jackets and trousers, while Barney said that they did have hair and wore shiny black uniforms with peaked caps.
-It is interesting too that over the decades Betty’s story changed, dropping elements which seemed silly like her alien’s “Jimmy Durante” noses.)
+(Note, for example, that Barney and Betty’s accounts under hypnosis disagreed about major details, especially in their descriptions of the aliens.
+Betty said they were hairless and wore grey or blue jackets with zippers and trousers, while Barney said that they did have hair on their head and wore shiny black uniforms with peaked caps which he compared to Nazi uniforms.
+It is interesting too that over the decades Betty’s story changed, dropping elements which later seemed silly like her aliens’ original bulbous “Jimmy Durante” noses.)

 None of these seem believable to me.
 I believe that the correlation with some real stars reported by Marjorie Fish is the result of chance.
 Betty Hill’s drawing is in no way at all proof of alien contact.
 I have no idea what really happened to the Hills on that September night but I am certain that the Hill Abduction case is not after all evidence of extraterrestrial visitation to our planet.